-After a chosen believer dies, he will immediately realize that he is being gathered together with his fellow saints.
-He is unaware of
+After a chosen believer (saint) dies, he will immediately realize that he is being gathered together with his fellow saints.
+He is

-any passage of time between his death and resurrection.
-As far as he's concerned, he will go immediately from his first earthly life to
+unaware of any passage of time between his death and resurrection.
+As far as he's concerned, he will go immediately from his first

 A person is a soul.
 The Hebrew definition of this word implies that a man IS a soul, not that a man HAS a soul.
 This soul comprises a

-body and a mind, which are inseparable; and a spirit, which gives life to the soul, is added or removed.
-Every human possesses
+body and a mind, which are inseparable; and spirit, the breath of life, which gives life to the soul, can be added or removed.
+Every

 The Bible says a soul can be bought, can work, can touch objects, can lie, can eat literal food, can bleed, can lust, that the GRAVE is

-for souls, that a soul can dry away because of lack of food.
-A soul can humble itself with fasting, be persecuted, can be torn apart,
+for souls, that a soul can wither away because of lack of food.
+A soul can be humbled with fasting, be persecuted, can be torn apart,

 AND a soul can DIE.